Nomad-Media/samples-python/event_scheduler/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Adds a live schedule to an event.](ref:addlivescheduletoevent)
+> For more information about the API calls used go to [Adds Live Schedule to Event](https://developer.nomad-cms.com/docs/add-live-schedule-to-event)

 ## Extend Live Schedule